Predicting heifer pregnancy rates from pre-mating weights

 Predicting pregnancy rates from weights in first lactation heifers

 It is best to measure pre-calving weights a couple of months before calving so that the heifers are not stressed in late pregnancy and don’t calve while being handled.
-Also many producers are not familiar with correcting pre-calving weight for stage of pregnancy, therefore in addition to weights that have been corrected for stage of pregnancy Table 3 (over page) shows the predicted pregnancy rates from different weights when heifers are weighed about two months before calving (eg. in August).So Table 3 shows the pregnancy rate for weights that have either been curfewed/not curfewed and corrected/not corrected for stage of pregnancy.
+Also many producers are not familiar with correcting pre-calving weights for stage of pregnancy.
+Therefore Table 3 shows the pregnancy rates for weights that have either been curfewed or not curfewed and corrected or not corrected for stage of pregnancy.
 Where weights have not been corrected for stage of pregnancy it is assumed that heifers are weighed about two months before calving and so most heifers are around seven months pregnant at the time of weighing (when the weight of the pregnancy would be about 30 kg).

 | PM Wt (kg) Corrected |

 | PM Wt (kg) |

 | PM Wt (kg)|